sylefeb/Silice/learn-silice/Documentation.md

     ...
 ++:
     ...
-    a = b + 1;
+    b = b + 1;
   } else {
+    ...
-    a = b + 1;
+    b = b + 1;
   }
 }
 ```

 This works because when the `if` is taken the execution simply goes back
 to the start of the `while`, a state that already exists.
-The `else`
-being a one-cycle block followed by the start of the `while` no extra
+This trades-off a
-cycle is necessary!
-We just tradeoff a bit of circuit size for extra
+bit of circuit size for extra performance.

-performance.
+> **Couldn't Silice duplicate the code automatically to remove this cycle?**
+Yes it could, however such an automation would potentially result in large
+chunks of codes being duplicated, possibly multiple times.
+As the cost-benefit
+is hard to automatically assess, the rule in Silice is to not duplicate code
+as an implicit optimization.

 ### Switches